steven-pride/LibraryManagementSystem/README.md

 5. Remove Existing Patron
 6. List All Patrons
 7. Exit
-Subclasses will be called, with results displayed to the user by this class.
+<p>Subclasses will be called, with results displayed to the user by this class.